I’ve had chronic hip pain for months — could MRI reveal why?

 Q4: Why MRI over X-ray or ultrasound?

-The Pain Relief Clinic provides MRI scans under $1,000, insurance and Medisave claimable, within 1 working day, and non-surgical treatment options.
+The Pain Relief Clinic provides MRI scans under $1,000, insurance and Medisave claimable, within 1 working day, with non-surgical treatment options.

 Uncategorized | 2025 Oct

-Q2: Therapy hasn’t helped — should I do MRI?
+Q2: Physiotherapy hasn’t helped — should I get MRI?

 Q3: Risks of delaying MRI?